 - 1. Students will only be able to accelerate at Year 10 into VCE or VET subjects offered at Damascus College. - 2.
 Exceptional circumstances may be considered on application to the appropriate Learning Area Leader. - 3.
 Students may also accelerate into VET subjects that are offered across the Highlands LLEN VET cluster. - 4.
 Not all subjects are appropriate for acceleration.
 These subjects are determined by the College and in conversation with the Learning Area Leaders. - 5.
 Students wishing to accelerate at Year 10 into VET will need to demonstrate the necessary work ethic and maturity. - 6.
-Students who accelerate must have a full subject load in both Year 11 and Year 12, i.e., 5 VCE subjects in Year 12 but 6 subjects will contribute to their final ATAR score.
-If a student has undertaken a Unit 1/2 sequence, entry into Units 3/4 will not be automatic.
-The students result from Units 1/2 will be reviewed before being accepted into Units 3/4. - 7.
-Relevant Learning Area Leader, in consultation with the nominated teacher and VCE Coordinator and/or Assistant Principal of Learning and Teaching, will make the decision as to the success of the student's application. - 8.
-All students provisionally successful for access to a VCE subject will be reviewed at the end of Year 10.
-If academic results and work habits are not reflective of the standards achieved in Semester 1, students will not be able to continue into their accelerated subject the following year. - 9.
+The relevant Learning Area Leader, in consultation with the nominated teacher and VCE Coordinator and/or Assistant Principal of Learning and Teaching, will make the decision as to the success of the student's application. - 7.
+All students, provisionally successful for access to a VCE subject, will be reviewed at the end of Year 10.
+If academic results and work habits are not reflective of the standards achieved in Semester One, students will not be able to continue into their accelerated subject the following year. - 8.
 All students who accelerate in a VCE subject will be reviewed at the conclusion of Unit 1 to ensure they are on track for success.
-A periodic review will also take place to ensure the students' progress in all areas of study is on track for success.
+A periodic review will also take place to ensure the student's progress in all areas of study is on track for success.